pkg-tool/vibro/docs/src/development/debuggers.md

 Once the program is stopped, you will not be able to continue execution as you can before an exception is hit.
 However, you can jump around to different stack frames, and inspect the values of variables and expressions within each frame, which can be very useful in identifying the root cause of the crash.

-You can find additional information on debugging Zed crashes [here](./debugging-crashes.md).
+You can find additional information on debugging Vector crashes [here](./debugging-crashes.md).